Promoting Earth Education

 As is the case with our legal systems, our education systems are embedded within an over-arching assumption of humans as separate from, and “managers” of, the natural world.
 As a result, fundamental challenges to the current legal, economic, and corporate models that govern our society and decide on our collective well-being are generally an after-thought in our educational models.

 Earth Law Center works to change this paradigm and prepare tomorrow’s leaders for the significant challenges that they will face.
 ELC does so in part by developing and circulating “rights of nature” law school curricula and conducting law and policy instruction in universities.
 Such efforts not only expand education, but they also begin to build a body of advocates for “rights for nature” from the ground up.
 ELC also seeks to create supportive clinics in law schools and build partnerships more broadly with universities seeking to create similar education models.

 Earth Law Center's Initiatives

 Earth Law Center has developed a detailed Earth Law curriculum to be presented in law schools for a two- to three-credit class.
-The Center taught this Earth Law class at Vermont Law School during its 2012 Summer Session, will teach this class again at the 2013 Summer Session, and will teach again in 2014 and promote use of this curriculum in other universities.
+ELC taught this Earth Law class at Vermont Law School during its 2012 Summer Session and 2013 Summer Session, and will teach again in 2014 and promote use of this curriculum in other universities.
 ELC has also committed to teach a one-credit version of this class in the PhD program at California Institute of Integral Studies in Spring 2014.
 ELC has presented on this topic at numerous universities, including Stanford Law School](http://www.law.stanford.edu/program/centers/enrlp/), the University of Hawai'i Richardson School of Law, Southern Cross University in Lismore, Australia, UCLA's Institute for the Environment, the University of Denver's Sturm College of Law, the University of Victoria, B.C. in March 2013 and April 2013, and Griffith University in Brisbane, Australia as part of their “Wild Law” Conference.